jlumbroso/jlumbroso/README.md

 - 👯 I’m looking to collaborate on open-source projects, especially that reduce the friction to building
 - 💬 Ask me about scaling, academic peer review, gamification, centralization/decentralization, capitalism, good software engineering practices, veganism 🐮

+### 🎹 Tools for Musical Digital Humanities

+- 🎶 [`imslp`](https://github.com/jlumbroso/imslp): A Python package to query and retrieve scores from the International Music Score Library Project (IMSLP).

+- 🎼 [`incipit`](https://github.com/jlumbroso/incipit): A Python package and command line tool to slice a musical score into bars, staves and systems.
+Was originally designed to extract the first line of each of Domenico Scarlatti's 555 sonatas to create a [searchable catalog with incipit](https://scarlatti.github.io/searchable-sonatas/).

+You can also visit the GitHub organization of the [Domenico Scarlatti Foundation](https://github.com/scarlatti).

 ### ⚙️ GitHub Templates for your projects

 <!--Languages-->